soumyaveer/soumyaveer.github.io/_posts/2018-01-30-making-trivia-zone-responsive.markdown

 date:  2018-01-30 13:25:00
 categories: main
 banner_image: "trivia-zone.jpeg"
-summary: Playing and creating new trivias is more fun with the responsive pages.
+summary: In Trivia Zone we played and created new trivias, but doing the same is more fun when the pages are responsive.
 ---

 **Trivia Zone** is an application that allows playing and creating trivias and compete for the top three positions on the Leaderboard.
 (Read more about **TriviaZone** [here](http://www.soumyathinks.com/main/2017/12/03/trivia-zone-a-fun-way-of-testing-your-knowledge.html)).